WordPress/gutenberg/docs/block-edit-save.md

 }
 ```

-This function can return properties through an object argument.
+It receives the following properties through an object argument.

 ### attributes

-This property returns all the available attributes and their values, as described by the `attributes` property when the block type was registered.
+This property surfaces all the available attributes and their corresponding values, as described by the `attributes` property when the block type was registered.
 In this case, assuming we had defined an attribute of `content` during block registration, we would receive and use that value in our edit function:

 ```js
 // Defining the edit interface